Dark Tower (1987 film): Production

 Freddie Francis had become disillusioned with directing as he no longer wished to do cheap horror films and preferred working as a cinematographer on larger projects.
 Sandy Howard called Francis informing him they had lost Wiederhorn with production scheduled to begin in three weeks and after liking the script agreed to direct the film.
-After accepting the position, Francis had to deal with various production issues such as original stars Roger Daltrey and Lucy Gutteridge dropping out for unknown reasons and a lawsuit by Howard against three film companies that failed to provide financing resulting in Francis needing to cut corners further than expected.
+After accepting the position, Francis had to deal with various production issues such as original stars Roger Daltrey and Lucy Gutteridge dropping out and a lawsuit by Howard against three film companies that failed to provide financing resulting in Francis needing to cut corners further than expected.
+According to Francis, the reason Daltrey and Gutteridge departed the project was because Daltrey was not able to give a good performance and Gutteridge was struggling with the material (though Francis said she was better than Daltrey and was possibly being dragged down by him).
+Howard agreed to let Daltrey and Gutteridge go and Francis hired Michael Moriarty and Jenny Agutter as their replacements.

 A number of plot aspects, such as the character of Dennis Randall (Michael Moriarty) suffering from recurring nightmares of being pushed from the top of a tall building and a climax involving Randall and Carolyn Page (Jenny Agutter) on the building's roof that would payoff the plot point, were altered after shooting had completed with the producer adding several new scenes and special effects sequences.
+The post-production and re-shooting of the effects sequences were supposed to be supervised by Francis but Howard ended up editing the final film without Francis, who was dissatisfied with the effects sequences and the final result.

-Due to dissatisfaction with the quality of the film, Francis had his name removed from the film with producers replacing it with the pseudonym Ken Barnett.
-Francis's dissatisfaction with the experience of making Dark Tower led to him returning to his primary role as a cinematographer, and never to direct a feature film again.
-Two years after Dark Tower's premiere, he would win an Academy Award for Best Cinematography for the film Glory at the 62nd Academy Awards.
+Due to his unhappiness with the quality of the film, Francis insisted his name be removed from the film with Howard choosing to replace it with the pseudonym Ken Barnett.
+Francis's dissatisfaction with the experience of making Dark Tower led to him returning to his primary role as a cinematographer.
+He never directed another feature film despite being offered directing jobs after Dark Tower.
+Two years after Dark Tower's premiere, he won an Academy Award for Best Cinematography for the film Glory at the 62nd Academy Awards.